Richard-Burd/urban-cruise-ship/README.md

 import hierarchy from "../hierarchy.json";
 ```

-### Adding Images
+### Adding Images to Articles
-Images are wrapped in the <ArticleImage /> component.
+Images in articles are wrapped in the `<ArticleImage />` component.
 Here is how we would import an image into the middle of our Lobster article:

 ```jsx
 // This is an example of an article wrapped in an <Article /> component